dwavesystems/dwave-networkx/docs/reference/algorithms/packing.rst

    (vertical tile) are independent sets of the graph, with no blue node adjacent to another blue node and likewise for red nodes.

-.. automodule:: dwave_networkx.algorithms.independent_set
+.. automodule:: dwave.plugins.networkx.algorithms.independent_set

-.. currentmodule:: dwave_networkx
+.. currentmodule:: dwave.plugins.networkx

 .. autosummary::
    :toctree: generated/